Mechatronic Systems Certification Program (MSCP)

-Siemens Mechatronic Systems Certification Program (SMSCP) — Level I
+Mechatronic Systems Certification Program (MSCP) — Level I

-Cuyahoga Community College’s training program focuses on the first of three SMSCP levels: Siemens Certified Mechatronic Systems Assistant.
+Cuyahoga Community College’s training program focuses on the first of three MSCP levels: Certified Mechatronic Systems Assistant.

 Mechatronics combines mechanical and electrical engineering with computer science.
 A mechatronic system picks up process signals and analyzes them to generate signals that create forces, motions and actions.
 Mechatronic systems can be as simple as a motorized garage door or as complex as an auto assembly line.

-Siemens certification shows your employer that your skills meet the highest industry standards.
+This industry-recognized certification shows your employer that your skills meet the highest industry standards.
 Certified individuals possess hands-on competence in addition to advanced technical knowledge.
-SMSCP Level 1 emphasizes the efficient operation and troubleshooting of complex mechatronic systems.
+MSCP Level 1 emphasizes the efficient operation and troubleshooting of complex mechatronic systems.

-Internationally recognized SMSCP certifications provide an advantage in the job market, facilitating transition into a variety of production, technician and engineering jobs in the U.S. and around the world.
+This vendor-neutral certification program utilizes training methodology and curriculum outlined by Siemens, a world leader in industrial automation.
+It will provide an advantage in the job market by facilitating transition into a variety of production, technician and engineering jobs in the U.S. and around the world.

 - Strengthen technical automation skills through hands-on training.